The Cluck Bucket Buffalo Wing

 Directions

-3. Combine wings with baking powder and salt and toss until thoroughly and evenly coated.
+4. Combine wings with baking powder and toss until thoroughly and evenly coated.
 Place on rack, leaving a slight space between each wing.

-5. Adjust oven rack to upper-middle position and set to broil.
+6. Adjust oven rack to upper position and set to broil.

-8. Combine butter and hot sauce in a small saucepan and cook over medium heat, whisking until combined.
+9. Combine butter, bacon fat, minnced garlic and hot sauces in a small saucepan and cook over medium heat, whisking until combined.